MrOnlineCoder/Cobblestone.js/README.md

 ```

-4. Let's talk about app structure:
+4.Let's talk about app structure:

 We will have 2 routes: **homepage** and **contacts** and 2 links (<a> elements) for thoose routes

-5. Now let's add a route using **.route()** method.
+5.Now let's add a route using **.route()** method.
 It takes 3 arguments:

 ```javascript